reespozzi/ai-academy-platforms/part-4/task-2.md

 ### Challenge A: Private Database Connection

-Deploy Azure PostgreSQL Flexible Server and connect it privately to your Container App.
+Deploy Azure PostgreSQL Flexible Server and connect it privately to your Container App for the backend

 **Goals:**
 - PostgreSQL in a VNet